mxw74/JS211_ArrayPractice/README.md

 1. `.splice()`
    * Create a new array called `removedReptiles`, using the `splice` method to remove `snake` and `lizard` from the `pets` array.
    * Console.log `removedReptiles` and `pets` and run the program.
    * Go back and add the string `'hamster'` in as a third parameter to your `splice` method, then run the program again and notice how the `pets` array has changed.
-Do you see how that works?
+Do you see ho that works?
 1. `.pop()`
    * Use the `pop` method to remove the last item from the `pets` array, saving it to a variable called `removedPet`.
    * Console.log `removedPet` and `pets` and run the program.